Cadet Kelly: Plot

 The next day, Captain Stone gives Kelly a citation, so she is forced to appear in Cadet Court.
 In Cadet Court, she is found guilty of many infractions.
 She is sentenced by her stepfather to take care of and shine the uniforms of the drill team, which she had, earlier in the film, referred to as a team of robots.
 However, she gradually takes a liking to them and decides to try out for the team, seeing that they need some inspiration.
-With the help of another friend of hers, Gloria (Aimee Garcia), she practices enough and makes the team.
+With the help of another friend of hers, Gloria, she practices enough and makes to the team.

 After Kelly was following some moves that Captain Stone was practicing, Cadet Major Rigby made the suggestion that they could incorporate the moves into a routine for regionals.
 Kelly asks Captain Stone if they could work on a routine together for regionals, and Captain Stone agrees to discuss it with her.
 Kelly's team makes it to the regionals, which will be held at a different school.
 Kelly's dad surprises her by revealing that he will be working a job nearby, and can make it to the regionals to see her perform.
 The day of the competition, however, he does not show up and Kelly begins to worry.
 Her stepfather notices that she is distressed and asks her to explain the situation to him.
 Kelly tells him that she has received a phone call from her father that was cut off, which she finds strange.
 She refers to her cell phone as her and her father's "lifeline", and says that he would only call if it was an absolute emergency.
 Seeing that Kelly needs help, he excuses her from the competition and goes with her to the location her father said he would be.
 They find him on a cliff, as he has fallen down.
 Kelly doesn't want to leave him alone, so she uses her new training to rappel down the cliffside and stay by her father.
 Joe calls for help, and a rescue team arrives to bring him and Kelly back up.
 After her stepfather hugs her instead of saluting her, Kelly realizes that Joe has become more fatherly, she tells both of her dads that she is proud to be their daughter.